 These terms are often used interchangeably but they represent two different aspects.
 Telemedicine is, in fact, a subsidiary of telehealth.
 According to eVisit, “Telehealth may involve more general health services, like public health services, whereas telemedicine is a specific kind of telehealth that involves a clinician providing some kind of medical services.”

-What benefits does it offer for the patients?
+What benefits does it offer for the patients from telemedicine?

 · Lets patients interact and consult doctors from the comfort of their homes.